 Requirements for ancillary offshore wind farm installations such as meteorological measuring towers, accommodation units, and transformer platforms are not addressed in this Guide.
-For the requirements for bottom-founded ancillary offshore wind farm installations, refer to the ABS Rules for Building and Classing Offshore Installations.
-The requirements applicable to floating ancillary offshore wind farm installations are provided in the ABS Rules for Building and Classing Mobile Offshore Units and the ABS Rules for Building and Classing Floating Production Installations.
+For the requirements for Offshore Substations and Electrical Service Platforms, refer to the ABS Requirements for Offshore Substations and Electrical Service Platforms.
+For the requirements for other bottom-founded ancillary offshore wind farm installations, refer to the ABS Rules for Building and Classing Offshore Installations.
+The requirements applicable to other floating ancillary offshore wind farm installations are provided in the ABS Rules for Building and Classing Mobile Offshore Units and the ABS Rules for Building and Classing Floating Production Installations.